geocompx/geocompx.org/content/post/2020/installing-r-spatial-packages-linux.md

 ```

 That will give you more up-to-date versions of GDAL, GEOS and PROJ which
 may offer some performance improvements.
+Note: if you do update
+dependencies such as GDAL you will need to re-install the relevant
-You can revert that change with
+packages, e.g. with `install.packages("sf")`.
+You can revert that change
-the following [little-known
+with the following [little-known
 command](https://askubuntu.com/questions/904010/how-to-remove-a-ppa-from-cli):

 ``` bash